apache/pulsar/site2/docs/reference-cli-tools.md

 `-ns`, `--num-subscriptions`|Number of subscriptions per topic.|1
 `-threads`, `--num-test-threads`|Number of test threads. <br /><br />This thread is for a new transaction to ack messages from consumer topics, produce messages to producer topics, and commit or abort this transaction. <br /><br /> Increasing the number of threads increases the parallelism of the performance test, consequently, it increases the intensity of the stress test.|1
 `-nmc`, `--numMessage-perTransaction-consume`|Set the number of messages consumed in a transaction. <br /><br /> If transaction is disabled, it means the number of messages consumed in a task instead of in a transaction.|1
-`-`nmp`, `--numMessage-perTransaction-produce`|Set the number of messages produced in a transaction. <br /><br />If transaction is disabled, it means the number of messages produced in a task instead of in a transaction.|1
+`-nmp`, `--numMessage-perTransaction-produce`|Set the number of messages produced in a transaction. <br /><br />If transaction is disabled, it means the number of messages produced in a task instead of in a transaction.|1
 `-ntxn`, `--number-txn`|Set the number of transactions. <br /><br /> 0 means the number of transactions is unlimited. <br /><br /> If transaction is disabled, it means the number of tasks instead of transactions. |0
 `-np`, `--partitions`|Create partitioned topics with a given number of partitions. <br /><br /> 0 means not trying to create a topic.
 `-q`, `--receiver-queue-size`|Size of the receiver queue.|1000